Keanu Reeves seriously loves his Toy Story 4 character, Duke Caboom

-“I wanted to make sure I didn’t do anything that would go into Tim Allen’s space as Buzz Lightyear,” Reeves, 54, tells EW between kabooms (and on one occasion a kapow).
+“I wanted to make sure I didn’t do anything that would go into Tim Allen’s space as Buzz Lightyear,” Reeves, 54, tells EW between KABOOMs (and, on one occasion, a KAPOW!).
 “That was one thing I was really paying attention to when I was thinking about the character and how he would talk.
 So I made Duke a little more gravelly but still tried to give him energy and a big personality.… I just thought that Duke should love what he does.
 He’s the greatest stuntman in Canada!
 I wanted him to be constantly doing poses on the bike while he was talking, to have this great extroverted passion.”

 Reeves relished Duke’s outrageous personality, but he was even more intrigued by the tragic backstory that showed a pulse beneath the plastic.
-When Woody (Tom Hanks) and Bo (Annie Potts) meet Duke in a spooky antique shop, the daredevil openly pines for what he once lived and lost.
+When Bo Peep (Annie Potts) introduces Woody (Tom Hanks) to Duke in an underground speakeasy in an antique shop, the daredevil openly pines for what he once lived and lost: His French-Canadian kid, Rajon.
 “Every kid has their toy, and Duke let his kid down when he couldn’t do what the commercial said he could,” explains Reeves.
 “So he’s a wounded person!
 He’s needing to have some, I don’t know, catharsis.
 Some feeling.
 I wanted him to have a real sensitivity and a soft heart.… I also saw him as a character that has a really wide dramatic bandwidth in the sense of being so big.
-‘Kaboom!
+Kaboom!
 Kapow!
-Let’s go!’
-But who can also then share his wounds, like, ‘You have a kid?
+Let’s go!
+But who can also then share his wounds and get real quiet.
+You have a kid?
 I had a kid.
-I let him down!’
-And he can get quiet.
+I let him down!
+Rajon!
 So it was really a lot to play with on the playground.”